walkamongus/centrify/README.markdown

 * `flush_cronjob_monthday`: String.
 Cron day of month for flush and reload cronjob.
 * `flush_cronjob_month`: String.
 Cron month for flush and reload cronjob.
 * `flush_cronjob_weekday`: String.
 Cron day of week for flush and reload cronjob.
+* `precreate`: Boolean.
+If true, `adjoin` will run to precreate the computer and extension object in AD prior to joining.
+* `extra_args`: Array.
+Array of extra arguments to pass to the `adjoin` command.

 ###Types